erispoe/GCorpusAnalytics/README.md

 A python project to serialize queries on the number of items in google corpora, just books for the moment.

+**WARNING: This project is still in beta phase, and sometimes produces erroneous results.**

 Python version: 2.*

 To read help, pass the argument help: